apalomino2/PHP-Omok/README.md

 JSON.
 Following the REST principles, the web service shall be stateless and provide the following URL:

 	1. http://<omok-home>/info (short for .../info/ or .../info/index.php),
 	where <omok-home> is the address of your omok service typically consisting of a host name and a pathname.
 	Provide game information, including the board size and available computer move strategies.
 Below is a sample JSON output.
+	'''java
 	{"size": 15, "strategies": ["Smart", "Random"]}
+	'''

    Hint: Use json_encode() function to create a JSON (string) representation of a PHP value or object.